kaxp/derc/README.md

 ### Steps for running the application-

-1. Open the project folder `kapil_sahu_cred` in choice of code editor
+1. Open the project folder `derc` in choice of code editor
 2. run `flutter pub get`
 3. run `flutter pub run build_runner build`
 4. run the application on android device